 ‘ALC’ means ‘Arylate Carbon’ which is also used for Timo Boll ALC and Zhang Jike ALC.
 However, differently from Timo Boll ALC or Zhang Jike ALC whose top layer is Koto, the top layer wood of Freitas ALC is Limba which is softer than Koto.

 ALC is placed directly under top layer.
 So Freitas ALC is clasified as ‘Outer Fiber’ blade.
 The thickness of blade is 5.9mm.
 This ‘outer fiber’ construction with Limba top layer and ALC is very similar to that of Butterfly M.Maze OFF.
+The middle layer under ALC is Ayous, and the center layer is Kiri.

 In fact, Freitas ALC is based on M.Maze OFF.
 Marcos Freitas had used M.Maze for long time before he made contract with Butterfly.
 It is known that Freitas ALC is just M.Maze with different graphic design and different name, because the specification of those two blades on Butterfly catalog is identical.
 However, there is difference.